marekStef/decentralised-storage-system/documentation/docs/main-system/introduction/parts-of-the-project.md

 - View Manager
 - Javascript Execution Service
 - Python Execution Service
+- Control Centre
+- Gateway

-These components communicate on their own private network created by a docker and only `Auth Service` and part of `View Manager` is open for outside world requests.
+These components communicate on their own private network created by a docker and only `Auth Service`, `Control Centre` and a part of `View Manager` is accessible from outside through gateway.

 ## Fully-fledged Example Apps